 This isn’t meant to be a how-to on euthanizing birds, but rather food for thought about how we care for our birds from cradle to grave.

-If you are up to euthanizing your birds there’s lots of information, including step-by-step instructions and videos online.
+If you are up to euthanizing your birds research the most humane methods.
 My vet advised that the best – meaning the quickest, least painful method – is cervical dislocation.
+For more information read this post.

 I’ve had to euthanize several sick birds.
 It never gets easier even when I’m sure I’m doing the right thing by ending their suffering.
 I take ending another being’s life to heart, as so we should.